Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Preliminaries

 \begin{Def} A module $U$ in $B$ is called \emph{Brauer induced} if there is a Specht module $S$ in some Brauer tree algebra of $k\cS_{2p-1}$ and $U\cong S\uparrow^B$. \end{Def}

-Then such a module $U$ has precisely two Specht quotients, and it must be indecomposable (which we explain below).
+Then such a module $U$ has precisely two Specht subquotients, and it must be indecomposable (which we explain below).
 We denote it by $U= U{\lambda \choose \mu}$ if it has a submodule isomorphic to $S^{\mu}$ with quotient $S^{\lambda}$.

 We consider one of the blocks $B_s$.
 If we label the Specht modules in it by $S_i= S^{\lambda_i}$ for $0\leq i\leq p-1$ with $\lambda_i > \lambda_{i+1}$ in the dominance order, then $S_0$ is a Young module.
 It follows that $S_0\uparrow^B$ is also a Young module.